 Option 1: Provide Agricultural Conservation Easements.
 Provide Agricultural Conservation Easement(s).
 The permittee shall procure Agricultural Conservation Easements on a "2 on 1" basis on land of equal size, of equal quality farmland, outside the path of development.
-The conservation easement shall meet DOC regulations and shall be recorded prior to issuance of any grading or building permits; or
+The conservation easement shall meet DOC regulations (as defined in California Civil Code §§815-816) and shall be recorded prior to issuance of any grading or building permits; or

-Option 2: Agricultural In-Lieu Mitigation Fee.
+Option 2: Pay Agricultural In-Lieu Mitigation Fee.
 The Permittee shall pay an "Agricultural In-Lieu Mitigation Fee" in the amount of 30 percent of the fair market value per acre for the total acres of the proposed site based on five comparable sales of land used for agricultural purposes as of the effective date of the permit, including program costs on a cost recovery/time and material basis.
 The Agricultural In-Lieu Mitigation Fee, will be placed in a trust account administered by the Imperial County Agricultural Commissioner's office and will be used for such purposes as the acquisition, stewardship, preservation and enhancement of agricultural lands within Imperial County; or

 Option 3: Public Benefit Agreement.
-The Permittee and County voluntarily enter into an enforceable Public Benefit Agreement or Development Agreement that includes an Agricultural Benefit Fee payment that 1) is consistent with Board Resolution 2023-#17; and 2) must be held by the County in a restricted account to be used by the County only for such purposes as the stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program (as amended by the Board of Supervisors on November 7, 2023: Resolution "Amending the Public Benefit Program for use with Solar Power Plants in Imperial County", as specified in the Development Agreement, including addressing the mitigation of agricultural Benefit Fee funds; or emphasis on creation of jobs in the agricultural sector of the local economy for the purpose of off-setting jobs displaced by this Project; or
+The Permittee and County voluntarily enter into an enforceable Public Benefit Agreement or Development Agreement that includes an Agricultural Benefit Fee payment that 1) is consistent with Board Resolution 2023-#17; and 2) must be held by the County in a restricted account to be used by the County only for such purposes as the stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program (as amended by the Board of Supervisors on November 7, 2023: Resolution "Amending the Public Benefit Program for use with Solar Power Plants in Imperial County", as specified in the Development Agreement, including addressing the mitigation of agricultural Benefit Fee funds; or emphasis on creation of jobs in the agricultural sector of the local economy for the purpose of off-setting jobs displaced by this Project; or a grading permit.
+The Reclamation Plan shall document the procedures by which the project site will be returned to its current agricultural condition.
+Permittee shall also provide financial assurance/bonding in the amount equal to a cost estimate prepared by a California-licensed general contractor or civil engineer for implementation of the Reclamation Plan in the event Permittee fails to perform the Reclamation Plan.